exercism/c/concepts/storage-class-specifiers/about.md

 ## static (the storage specifier not to be confused with the static linkage type)
 A variable defined outside of a block or function has file scope and always has static storage duration.
 File scope means it can be accessed anywhere in the file.
-Static storage means it exists from the beginning of the program until the end.
+Static storage means it exists from the beginning of the programs execution until the end.
 Unless explicitly initialized, a `static` variable is initialized with its default zero value.
 If a file scope variable is marked with `static`, the `static` refers to its linkage.
 A file scope variable marked `static` has internal linkage, meaning it can only be accessed within the file.